By George Beccaloni, October 2017

 In the field of evolutionary biogeography (a discipline he is regarded as being the 'father' of) Wallace not only discovered the famous Wallace Line, but his map of the World's Zoogeographical Regions has stood the test of time remarkably well.
 Wallace was a pioneer of the study of latitudinal gradients in species richness.
 In his 1878 book Tropical Nature, and Other Essays he attributed the greater diversity of the tropics to the greater age of tropical regions and their having escaped the catastrophic extinctions caused by glacial climates at higher latitudes.
 This is now known as the 'Species-Time Hypothesis'.
 He also originated what was later called the "Pleistocene pump hypothesis" of speciation in his 1880 book Island Life.
 He believed that the repetition of glacial and warm periods promoted the spread and subsequent isolation of populations, hence promoting speciation.

 Another of Wallace's ideas was the Great American Interchange - where animals from South America moved into North America and vice versa, when the two previously isolated continents were joined together by the formation of the Isthmus of Panama about three million years ago.
 He also devised the first evolutionary theory to explain aging and death (now known as the Wallace-Weismann hypothesis); he was the first biologist to seriously attempt to evaluate the likelihood of life on other planets; and he was an important pioneer of statistical epidemiology.
-In addition he was the first Westerner to observe and document the spectacular mating displays (leks) of male Birds of Paradise, and the first person to point out that the average size of beetles is no greater in the tropics than in temperate regions.
+In addition he was the first Westerner to observe and document the spectacular mating displays (leks) of male Birds of Paradise; the first person to point out that the average size of beetles is no greater in the tropics than in temperate regions; and perhaps the first to argue that flightless ratites evolved several times, independently, from a flying ancestor.